Parents: How to Stay Connected to Your Student

 Campus EventsIf you are able, join APU students, families, and alumni for Homecoming and Family Weekend.
 This event provides an opportunity for family members to see what life is like on APU’s campus.
 Attend chapel with your son or daughter, have lunch with the family, and finish off the weekend at the Homecoming football game!

-For more opportunities to stay in touch with your child and APU, contact the Office of Parent and Family Relations or check out additional parent and family resources available through the HomeWord Center for Youth and Family.
+For more opportunities to stay in touch with your child and APU, contact the Office of Parent and Family Engagement or check out additional parent and family resources available through the HomeWord Center for Youth and Family.